 Hybrid work and the role shift of a CIO

 The role of the CIO has also further shifted to now include the responsibility of driving deep cultural and technological transformation in order to best enable the new hybrid workforce to perform their jobs effectively.
 They need to be shaping new technology-based cultures within the organization where workers can embrace and fully utilise the benefits of technology to ensure their hybrid working model proves effective.

 83% of global employees do not want to return to the office five days a week

 Considering clean rooms

-The pandemic has present both challenges and opportunities for organisations but there are five key priorities that CIOs need to focus on:
+The pandemic has present both challenges and opportunities for organizations but there are five key priorities that CIOs need to focus on:

 - Regulatory Compliance & Security